 - Design flexibility

 Steel framing motivates home designers to think out of the box and make the most of the available space.
 It can be shaped perfectly into non-conventional roof lines and innovative designs.
-This feature of steel helps create unique, individualised homes.
+This feature of steel helps create unique, individualized homes.
 Plus, the high strength-to-weight ratio of steel roof framing allows column-free open spaces.

 - Earthquake resistance